rust-lang/book/src/ch07-02-defining-modules-to-control-scope-and-privacy.md

 ### Modules Quick Reference

-Here's how modules, paths, the `use` keyword, and the `pub` keyword work in the compiler, and how most developers organize their code.
-We'll be going through examples of each of these rules, but this is a great place to look in the future as a reminder of how modules work.
+Here’s how modules, paths, the `use` keyword, and the `pub` keyword work in the compiler, and how most developers organize their code.
+We’ll be going through examples of each of these rules, but this is a great place to look in the future as a reminder of how modules work.